Canada Graduate Scholarships - Master's (CGSM)

 - When assessing academic eligibility, only consider grades that appear on the transcripts up until August 31st of the year of application.

-- If you determine an applicant to be ineligible for competition, it is the responsibility of the program to inform the applicant in a timely manner, before February 1 2016, either by phone call, email or letter.
+- If you determine an applicant to be ineligible for competition, it is the responsibility of the program to inform the applicant in a timely manner by email or letter, ideally within 10 business days of making that determination, or at the latest by February 1st.

 The External Scholarship Portfolio (The Tracking Record)